mikaelvesavuori/gitmetrix/README.md

 ### Anonymous data

-`gitmetrix` does not collect, store, or process any details on a given individual and their work.
+Gitmetrix does not collect, store, or process any details on a given individual and their work.
 All data is strictly anonymous and aggregated.
-You should feel entirely confident that nothing invasive is happening with the data handled with `gitmetrix`.
+You should feel entirely confident that nothing invasive is happening with the data handled with Gitmetrix.

 ### What about the authorization token in the query string parameter?

 This is a totally normal and acceptable way of passing the value.
-However, the value could potentially be logged by intermediary layers. `gitmetrix` does nothing with the value and it's unlikely that there is anything in the AWS infrastructure-as-code that logs the value either.
+However, the value could potentially be logged by intermediary layers.
+Gitmetrix does nothing with the value and it's unlikely that there is anything in the AWS infrastructure-as-code that logs the value either.

 ### Metrics and history

 The granularity of metrics collection is on the daily level, in the format `YYYYMMDD` (e.g. `20221020`).
 While you can get a range of dates, you can't get more exact responses than a full day.

 **The most recent date you can get metrics for is the day prior, i.e. "yesterday"**.
-The reason for this is partly because it makes no real sense to get incomplete datasets, as well as because `gitmetrix` caches all data requests.
+The reason for this is partly because it makes no real sense to get incomplete datasets, as well as because Gitmetrix caches all data requests.
 Caching a dataset with incomplete data would not be very good.

 ### Time

 #### Time zone used

-This uses GMT/Zulu time.
+Gitmetrix uses UTC/GMT/Zulu time.

 #### How timestamps are set

-Timestamps are set internally in `gitmetrix` and generated on the current local time of the backend service/function.
+Timestamps are set internally in Gitmetrix and generated based on the UTC/GMT/Zulu time.

 **This should be fine for most circumstances but will possibly be inaccurate if you have teams that are very widely distributed**, in which case certain events may be posted to the wrong date.

-I haven't consolidated on a specific approach as being "good enough" while also being dynamic and easy to grok.
-While I acknowledge this as a small limitation, in reality, it may not be that meaningful given that you are looking at aggregate team performance over longer periods than one or two days.

-_If you have a proposal for a solution that you think makes sense, please consider making a pull request, raising an Issue, or otherwise communicating how this could be fixed in a coming release of `gitmetrix`._
+_I am planning to add similar support for offsets and querying as is used in [Dorametrix](https://github.com/mikaelvesavuori/dorametrix)_.

 ### Database design